brown-studios/esphome-maxxfan-protocol/README.md

           ESP_LOGD("maxxfan-example", "Fan state: %s", x.fan_on ? "on" : "off");
 ```

+See [maxxfan-receiver-example.yaml](maxxfan-receiver-example.yaml) for a complete example that dumps all received Maxxfan IR messages.

 ### Transmitting Maxxfan remote control messages

 *Note: The transmitter implementation is currently a work in progress and needs further testing.*

 The `remote_transmitter.transmit_maxxfan` action transmits a message to the fan and sets all parameters at once.
-Any parameters you don't specify in the action will be set to their default values.
+Any parameters that you don't specify in the action will be set to their default values.
 All parameters are templatable.

 | Parameter        | Value                                                                         | Default |
 | ---------------- | ----------------------------------------------------------------------------- | ------- |